After 19 hours of research evaluating 62 products, we picked Advanced Elements 5 Gallon Summer Shower as our top choice.

 Affordable, portable showers come in a variety of prices ranging on average from $10 to $50.
 Solar-powered portable showers are not necessarily overpriced.
 You can buy a portable shower online or at a department store, Walmart, or in your local supermarket.
 Online stores let you compare easily between different portable showers.

 Don’t expect a long shower when you are using a portable shower.
-Allow up to 5 minutes, depending on the capacity of the gallon or the water tank.
+Allow up to 5 minutes, depending on the capacity of the water tank.

 If you travel solo, choose a small capacity bag portable shower.
 If you travel with friends or family, consider buying a larger portable shower with a bigger water tank.

 Take care of your portable shower.
 Verify the batteries prior to each use if you use an electrical power shower.
-Clean up your portable shower once you go home to civilization.
+Clean up your portable shower once you go home.

 Choose your type of portable shower according to the camping experience you are after.
 Don’t buy a solar-powered portable shower if you camp with no sun.